FOREX-Cooler mood on China helps dollar gain

 By Patrick Graham

-The yuan, down by up to 3 percent in offshore trading this week, steadied, with dealers reporting both outright intervention by China through state-owned banks and temporary bans on Chinese banks selling dollars.
+The yuan, down by as much as 3 percent in offshore trading this week, steadied, with dealers reporting both outright intervention by China through state-owned banks and temporary bans on Chinese banks selling dollars.

 The Australian and New Zealand dollars, perceived as the major currencies most dependent on China’s economic and financial prospects, were also both solidly higher, recovering some of this week’s more than 3 percent slide.